Online Safety

 Please click here for some very helpful advice about how to navigate social media safely with your children.

-If you have any worries or concerns then please contact our Safeguarding Team: Mrs Hepworth, Miss Type or Mr Sharp
+If you have any worries or concerns then please contact our Safeguarding Team: Mrs Hepworth, Miss Type or Mr Chamberlin

 Useful Websites